superc-lang/scc/README.md

 But you don't have to worry about which is which, just use the same commands you would normally use with GCC.

 Unfortunately, the compiler doesn't have very sophisticated error messages yet.
 I rely on GCC to give me the errors, so if you get an error, you will have to look at the C output code to figure out how to modify your code to compile correctly.
-Every file is compiled with two extra files. `<filename>.pp.i` and `<filename>.i`.
+Every file is compiled with two extra files. `<filename>.sc.i` and `<filename>.i`.
 The first is the GCC preprocessor output, and the second file is the output from the Super C compiler.
-The `.pp.i` file will contain the Super C code with all the macros expanded, including `#include` files.
+The `.sc.i` file will contain the Super C code with all the macros expanded, including `#include` files.
 So you will see a LOT of extra data, just scroll to the bottom of the file to your code.
 The second file, `<filename>.i` is the final C code that will be compiled by GCC.

-So, essentially the Super C compiler takes the `.pp.i` file, and converts it into the `.i` file.
+So, essentially the Super C compiler takes the `.sc.i` file, and converts it into the `.i` file.
 The `.i` file has the final standard C code which is then compiled by GCC.

 ```
 scc ./examples/example1.c -o example1